nucleic/enaml/enaml/widgets/SCINTILLA_THEMES.md

 - **paper** - The default paper color to use in the absence of a more specific rule.

 - **font** - The default text font to use in the absence of a more specific rule.

 - **caret** - The foreground color of the cursor caret.

-An example of the IDLE theme for the **python** lexer is given below:
+An example of the IDLE theme for the **python** syntax:

 ```python
 {